gam4er/FindCraftedMsDSKeyCredential/README.md

+This is a fork of [Whisker](https://github.com/eladshamir/Whisker) [FindCraftedMsDSKeyCredential](https://github.com/gam4er/FindCraftedMsDSKeyCredential/tree/master/FindCraftedMsDSKeyCredential) used that distro to gain access and parse msDS-KeyCredentialLink attribute

 # Whisker

 Whisker is a C# tool for taking over Active Directory user and computer accounts by manipulating their `msDS-KeyCredentialLink` attribute, effectively adding "Shadow Credentials" to the target account.